Skip to content

 Terminal window

-claude mcp add push-advisor -- npx mcp-remote https://app.getgram.ai/mcp/canipushtoprod
+claude mcp add taskmaster --scope project -- npx mcp-remote https://app.getgram.ai/mcp/your-taskmaster-slug --header "Authorization: Bearer <your-gram-api-key>"

-• push-advisor – The name you’re giving the server locally.
+• taskmaster is the name you’ve given the server locally.

-• npx mcp-remote – The package that handles remote MCP server connections.
+• npx mcp-remote is the package that handles remote MCP server connections.

-• --header – The flag that passes the authorization header to the remote server.
+• --header is the flag that passes headers to the remote server.

 Check that the server was added successfully: